 And if you travel east of Brisbane, you can find the aquatic playground of Moreton Bay and Islands brimming with wildlife and picturesque beaches, where you can swim, surf and snorkel, or even hand-feed wild dolphins.
 Whilst to the west of the city, you can discover the World Heritage National Parks of the Scenic Rim and the lakes of the Somerset region.

 Brisbane is also the gateway to the Gold Coast, famous for its 57 kilometers of sandy beaches to choose from, including the renowned entertainment playground that is Surfers Paradise.

 But there’s more to the Gold Coast than just the beach, and in 2018 it will host the XXI Commonwealth Games.

 Part of Australia’s Nature Coast, which stretches from Bribie Island to the Fraser Coast, the Sunshine Coast has endless beaches and lush rainforests, and it's a place to relax and discover.
 Sunbathe somewhere in the 100 kilometers of pristine coastline, or explore the natural beauty of the Sunshine Coast Hinterland.

-With daily departures from London and improved connecting times, flying to Brisbane with THAI has never been smoother.
-Whether you fly in our Royal First, Royal Silk or Economy classes, take off from London on our flagship Airbus A380, the world’s largest passenger aircraft, and arrive in Brisbane on the state-of-the-art Boeing 787 Dreamliner.
+With daily departures from Cork, Dublin and Shannon, journeys to Brisbane with THAI and our partner airlines have never been smoother.
+Whether you fly in our Royal First, Royal Silk or Economy classes, connect in London to experience our flagship Airbus A380, the world’s largest passenger aircraft, and arrive in Brisbane on the state-of-the-art Boeing 787 Dreamliner.
 These aircraft feature the latest in design and technology, helping you to arrive at your destination refreshed and ready to go.
 And on the return, why not add a stopover in Bangkok, a city famous for its shopping, food and nightlife?